 Other things a cat’s purr can help with include:

 - Muscle strain

 - Joint flexibility

-- Difficulty breathing (dyspnea)
+- Difficulty breathing (dyspnoea)

 And then there’s the added benefit that a cat’s purr is kind of like a white noise machine, lulling you into dreamland quickly and calmly.
 Plus, we can vouch for the fact that having an extra warm body in the bed makes you feel happy and loved.

-Pets fulfil the basic human need for touch
+3. Pets fulfil the basic human need for touch

-But luckily pets can help.
-So yet again, pets and mental health go together.
 Stroking, hugging, patting, and generally touching an animal can make you feel calm and soothed.
 It’s an effective tool to combat stress.
 After all, who doesn’t feel better after a hug when you’ve had a particularly bad or stressful day?

-Pets help mental health by facilitating social interaction
+4. Pets help mental health by facilitating social interaction

-If your pet doesn’t enjoy exercise or playtime outside your property boundary, they can still give you opportunities to socialise.
+If your companion animal doesn’t enjoy exercise or playtime outside your property boundary, they can still give you opportunities to socialise.
 Perhaps posting cats of Instagram photos has led you to connect with like-minded cat lovers?
 Or joining a passionate online pet community has enabled you to bond with like-minded aficionados of a particular dog breed?